 Did you know that orthodontics and NASA have something huge in common?
 No, it’s not space exploration, but that has surprisingly helped advance braces to where they are today.
 NASA was key to the development of what is known as space age wire.
 These wires are made of a nickle-titanium alloy that was originally engineered by NASA to work in antennae and solar panels on satellites.
 They are heat-activated, so instead of reacting to the heat of the sun in space, they now react to the body heat in one’s mouth.

 What’s the Difference?

-Traditional braces are big, clunky, and use metal wires that have to be adjusted frequently.
-They are much more rigid than space age wires, which can bend easily.
-Even though they are more flexible, space age wires are not weaker but more resilient.
+The metal wires traditionally used with braces have to be adjusted frequently.
+They are much more rigid than space-age wire, which can bend easily.
+Even though they are more flexible, space-age wires are not weaker, they are more resilient.

-With traditional braces, orthodontists have to regularly replace the wires in their patients’ mouth, but with space age wire’s bendable and heat controlled technology, they don’t have to be changed as frequently.
+With traditional wires, orthodontists have to regularly replace the wires in their patients’ mouth, but with space-age wire’s bendable and heat controlled technology, they don’t have to be changed as frequently, which means fewer followup visits.
 They also usually cut down on the amount of time that you would need to wear braces because of their fast-acting technology.
 With fewer wire adjustments and doctor visits, these wires greatly increase the ease and comfort of your lifestyle with braces.

 How Do They Work?

-If these sound like the right fit for you or you have any further questions about how they work, call our office at (843) 4-BRACES.
-Schedule a free consultation today to learn if you are eligible for these cosmic braces.
+If these sound like the right fit for you, call our office at (843) 4-BRACES to schedule a free consultation today and learn if you are eligible for these cosmic braces.